 Change the Stroke Color of Pages

-One of the more helpful parts of Comparison is the ability to change the stroke color of pages, making it easier to see differences on pages when you have multiple documents that mostly look the same.
-Setting a different stroke color for documents is usually the first step when trying to compare documents, as this will enable you to make any differences between the pages more obvious.
+One of the more helpful parts of the Comparison feature is the ability to change the stroke color of pages, making it easier to see differences on pages when you have multiple documents that mostly look the same.
+Setting a different stroke color for documents is usually the first step when trying to compare documents, as this will enable you to make any differences between pages more obvious.